14 SIBO Symptoms Explained + What to do About Them

 #8.
 Digestive Issues

-Digestive issues in patients with SIBO usually result from the change in environment in the GI tract related to the changes in bacterial concentration.
+Digestive issues in patients with SIBO usually result from the change in the environment in the GI tract related to the changes in bacterial concentration.

 In addition, patients with SIBO may suffer from low stomach acid which further worsens digestive capacity and efficiency in the body.